-One of the Space Coast’s favorite pastimes that is still enjoyed today is surfing.
-Home to pros like Kelly Slater and the Hobgood brothers, Sebastian Inlet is a mecca for those on the hunt for good waves.
-With three miles of beach offering some of the best surfing on the East Coast, Sebastian Inlet’s first peak is one of the most consistent surf breaks in Florida, which is located next to the north jetty.
+Sebastian Inlet is a mecca for those on the hunt for good waves.
+With three miles of beach offering some of the best, and most challenging surfing on the East Coast, Sebastian Inlet’s first peak is one of the most consistent surf breaks in Florida, which is located next to the north jetty.
 This is a great spot for a nice, long ride.

-With two jetties extending over the Atlantic Ocean giving you access to saltwater fishing, Sebastian Inlet provides a great place to grab the catch of the day, whether it’s a keeper and dinner for later that night or just for sport and you release it back.
+For some of the most diverse and best fishing on the Space Coast, you've got to check out Sebastian Inlet State Park.
+With two jetties extending over the Atlantic Ocean you've got plenty of access to saltwater speices, and the inlet to the Indian River Lagoon providing the perfect habitat for inshore species, you can't go wrong.
 Perfect for all ages, the jetties are also ADA accessible so everyone can enjoy one of the Space Coast’s notable activities.
 A saltwater fishing license is required for those 16 and up.

 “The Cove,” located on the north side of Sebastian Inlet, is the ideal spot for swimming or wading, especially for those of you who have kids or not strong swimmers.
 Since there are no lifeguards on duty, it is recommended to swim with a buddy, heed marked flags and warnings.
-And if you are a strong swimmer, swim at your own risk.
 Beach wheelchairs and specially designed floatable wheelchairs are available upon request.